Virtual Events will always have a place, here’s why…

 As society starts to open up, there is a big question mark around a lot of things… including how face to face and Virtual Events will work together.
 We’re still unsure when we can all be together, safely and travel again without restriction.

-Virtual Events: Uncertainty of face to face
+Virtual Events and the uncertainty of face to face

 Even though vaccines are being rolled out across the world, and despite a positive and hopeful roadmap for the UK, face to face events are still a risky proposition for many.
 While we’re certain face to face will come back stronger than ever as people crave the connections that have been so sorely missed, Virtual Events are certainly here to stay.
 Businesses have almost exclusively had to host their events virtually and this will remain a route that will enhance (if not replace) face to face events in future.